Next week's massive Nintendo Switch event is now a double header

 Nintendo has announced plans to offer an additional “in-depth look" at the games announced during next week’s Switch console presentation.

-Following the eagerly anticipated event on January 13, Nintendo has promised an additional ‘Treehouse Live stream on YouTube and Twitch hours later.
+Following the eagerly anticipated event on January 13, Nintendo has promised an additional ‘Treehouse Live' stream on YouTube and Twitch hours later.

 Related: Nintendo Switch - All the latest